Log canonical models of foliated surfaces: Local-closedness for families of foliated triples

 \item The conditions (a)-(d) will ensure that the number of foliation singularities on an exceptional prime divisor of $g$ is constant over $U$.
 Furthermore, all singularities of $\cG$ do not collide over $U$.
 Also there is a $t_0\in T'\cap U$ since $T'$ is dense in $T$.

 \item We say an irreducible component $E$ of exceptional divisors a \emph{relative $\cG$-exceptional curve} if $E_{t_0}$ is a $\cG_{t_0}$-exceptional curve.
-Then, for any $u\in U$, we have that $E_u$ is invariant, and the contraction of $E_u$ introduces either a smooth or a semi-reduced singularity.
+Then, for any $u\in U$, we have that $E_u$ is invariant, and the contraction of $E_u$ introduces a log canonical foliation singularity on a smooth surface point.

-Contracting all relative $\cG$-exceptional curves and by induction on Picard number, we may assume that there is no relative $\cG$-exceptional curve.
+Contracting all relative $\cG$-exceptional curves, we may assume that there is no relative $\cG$-exceptional curve by induction on Picard number.

-\item Now we say $E=\bigcup_{i=1}^{s}E_i$ is a \emph{relative $\cG$-chain} if $E_{t_0} = \bigcup_{i=1}^{s}E_{i,t_0}$ is a $\cG_{t_0}$-chain and $E_{i,t_0}\cdot\T_{t_0}=0$ for $i=1,\ldots,s$.
+\item Now we say $E=\bigcup_{i=1}^{s}E_i$ is a \emph{relative $(\cG,\Theta)$-chain} if $E_{t_0} = \bigcup_{i=1}^{s}E_{i,t_0}$ is a $\cG_{t_0}$-chain and $E_{i,t_0}\cdot\T_{t_0}=0$ for $i=1$, $\ldots$, $s$.
 (See Figure~\ref{fig_chain}.)

 Since, over $t_0$, there is only one singularity $p_{1,t_0}$ on $E_{1,t_0}$, we have that, over any $u\in U$, there is also only one singularity $p_{1,u}$ on $E_{1,u}$.